 - By enhancing nutrient absorption, ginger may increase the effectiveness of pain relief medicines.

-- Ginger extract improved the function of other pain relievers such as ibuprofen in animals [R].
+- Ginger extract improved the function of other pain relievers such as ibuprofen in animals.

-- Reduces inflammation in the joint fluid (synovial fluid) [R].
+- Reduces inflammation in the joint fluid (synovial fluid).

 Ginger is in the same family of plants as turmeric, so it makes sense that it is good food for joint pain.

-Tip: Add ginger to green tea, with honey and lemon, use in crockpot dishes, soups, stews, and smoothies for a natural nutritional boost.
+Tip: Add ginger to green tea, with honey and lemon, and use it in crockpot dishes, soups, stews, and smoothies for a natural nutritional boost.

 You may be familiar with the phrase “eat the rainbow” and this is why: eating a variety of colorful whole foods reduces inflammation in the body.

-A whole-food, plant-based diet reduces the symptoms of arthritis, including a reduction in pain.
+A whole-food diet reduces the symptoms of arthritis, including a reduction in pain.

-A large part of a plant-based diet consists of darkly-pigmented vegetables.
-This would be instead of white and processed foods [R].
+A large part of a whole food diet consists of darkly-pigmented vegetables.
+This would be instead of white and processed foods.

 Foods you should include are: